 - Keep garage doors and connecting doors to your home closed when not in use.

 It’s easy to look at this list and feel overwhelmed, but there’s no need to panic.
 Now is the time to start taking precautions to keep your home pest-free this fall.
-As you go about preparing your family for the fall season, be sure that you’re watching out for conditions that may allow pests to creep in.
-And remember, Western is just a phone call away if you need us!
+Be sure that you’re watching out for conditions that may allow pests to creep in.
+And remember, Western is just a phone call away!
 Contact us today and schedule a property inspection.